-If you have not already, be sure to check out my prior video and post on 6 tips for Finals Week where I go over good study habits and strategies to maximize your score on test day.
+If you have not already, be sure to check out my prior article: 6 tips for Finals Week, where I go over good study habits and strategies to maximize your score on test day.
 In this post, we will instead focus on common mistakes to avoid leading up to and during Finals.

 Mistake #1: Passive Learning

 The first mistake I see far too often is using passive learning rather than active learning.
 I covered the differences between active versus passive learning in earlier posts.
 The main takeaway is this: during finals week, your time is extremely limited, so when you study, be sure to study effectively and efficiently.

 Far too often, students sit down to study without a clear goal or purpose in mind.
 What this often leads to is mindless passive studying, which is only a fraction as effective as active studying.

 So rather than sitting at your desk at 9AM and telling yourself you will study for the next 4 hours, instead break down the studying you wish to accomplish into achievable tasks or goals.
 Examples would be completing Practice Test #4, finishing 200 Anki cards, or using the Feynman technique to teach a complex concept to a classmate during a small group study session.

 Rather than passively reading notes or listening to audio recordings, instead make studying an active process with recall tasks like flashcards, doing practice problems, explaining or teaching concepts to others, quizzing your friends, or creating condensed notes.
 You will retain more information in a shorter period of time and, ultimately, achieve greater results.

 Learn more about active learning and other proven study strategies: 7 Evidence-Based Study Strategies (And How to Use Each).